samlhuillier/frontend-interview-iai/README.md

   - Meeting transcript: `data/care_assessment_transcript.json`
   - Meeting sections: `data/care_assessment_sections.json`

-- AI Prediction Helper:
+- Dummy AI Prediction Helper:
   - Location: `app/utils.ts`
   - Purpose: Assists users in predicting section start points within the transcript
-  - Implementation: Currently includes a dummy implementation that randomly predicts section start points
+  - Implementation: Currently includes a dummy implementation that randomly predicts section start points (do not modify the implementation and focus how best to use it in your component)
   - Usage: Optional - you may choose to incorporate this in your solution
-  - Note: Please focus on how best to build a 'human in the loop' component for meeting transcript segmentation using the dummy AI prediction helper function and just assume that the AI prediction function is real.

 ### Project Setup